bosun-ai/swiftide/README.md

 ## Features

-- Extremely fast streaming pipeline with parallel processing
+- Extremely fast streaming ingestion pipeline with async, parallel processing
-- Integrations with OpenAI, Redis, Qdrant and Treesitter
+- Integrations with OpenAI, Redis, Qdrant, FastEmbed, and Treesitter
+- A variety of loaders, transformers, and embedders and other common, generic tools
-- Bring your own transformers by extending straightforward traits.
+- Bring your own transformers by extending straightforward traits
 - Store into multiple backends
-- `tracing` supported
+- `tracing` supported for logging and tracing, see /examples and the `tracing` crate for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>